Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Model specification

-We assume that the IF is a function of a (multivariate spatio-temporal) Gaussian process and covariates.
+We assume that the IF is a function of a (multivariate spatiotemporal) Gaussian process and covariates.
 A Gaussian process $\beta$ is a stochastic process in some space such that the joint distribution of any finite collection of points in this space is Gaussian.
-This space may be defined so that we have spatial or spatio-temporal processes.
+This space may be defined so that we have spatial or spatiotemporal processes.

 A detailed presentation of (dynamic) Gaussian processes is given in Section \ref{ssgp}.
-For now, let $\beta:=\{\beta_0,\beta_1,\ldots,\beta_p\}$ be a collection of $p+1$ independent GP's (a multivariate GP) in $S\times \mathcal{T}$, for $\mathcal{T}=\{0,\ldots,T\}$.
+For now, let $\beta:=\{\beta_0,\beta_1,\ldots,\beta_q\}$ be a collection of $q+1$ independent GP's (a multivariate GP) in $S\times \mathcal{T}$, for $\mathcal{T}=\{0,\ldots,T\}$.
 We assume the following model for $Y$:

 where $\lambda_{\mathcal{T}}^*=(\lambda_{0}^*,\ldots,\lambda_{T}^*)$, $\Phi$ is the distribution function of the standard Gaussian distribution, $GP_{\theta}$ is a Gaussian process indexed by (unknown) parameters $\theta$ and $W=\{W_t(s)\}$ is a set of covariates.
 We assume $f$ to be linear in the coordinates of $\beta$ and write $W$ in a way such that $f(\beta_t(s),W_t(s))=W_t(s)\beta_t(s)$.
 Any distribution function of a continuous r.v. or any general bounded function may be used instead of $\Phi$.
 For example, a common choice is the logistic function, which is used by \citet{adams} and is very similar to $\Phi$ (the largest difference is 0.0095).
-The particular choice in (\ref{gpif2}) contributes to the construction of an efficient MCMC algorithm as discussed in Section \ref{seccomp}.
-We are interested in estimating not only the overall rate $\lambda_{S,\mathcal{T}}$ but also the univariate GP's, separately, given their meaningful interpretation.
+The particular choice in (\ref{gpif2}) contributes to the construction of the MCMC algorithm as discussed in Section \ref{seccomp}.
+These links from the GP to the IF are bounded to $[0,1]$ in contrast with the unbounded exponential link of the log-Gaussian Cox processes (LGCP) proposed by \citet{moller}.
+We are interested in estimating not only the overall rate $\lambda_{S,\mathcal{T}}$ but also the univariate GP's, separately, given their possibly meaningful interpretation.